Merry Money Tips: 12 Ways To Save This Season

 Tip #3: Make A List

-Maybe you only have to buy a couple gifts this year.
+Maybe you only have a couple gifts to buy this year.
 Or maybe you have a list as long as Santa.
 To help save money, consider setting expectations for the number of gifts you plan to give.
 One way to do this is to buy four gifts per person – something they want, something they need, something they’ll wear, and something they’ll read.

 Make sure you communicate your plans, ask for a list, and if you find that’s still too many gifts to buy, see if you can exchange names instead.
 A good reminder is that if you’re trying to save money, other people might be too, so don’t give them an overwhelming list of expensive items either.